visionik/vContext/vAgenda-extension-playbooks.md

 ### Attaching a playbook to documents

-ACE can be attached to either a todo list or a plan:
+Playbooks can be attached to either a todo list or a plan:

 ```javascript
 TodoList {